 The furnace’s energy efficiency will remain at or near the factory level when regular inspections and tune-ups.
 Skipping this service can mean a decline of 5% in efficiency each year.
 You don’t want to pay more to heat your home than you have to, and maintenance helps see that you never do.

 When you adjust the thermostat on a cold day, so your furnace sends out heat, you expect the furnace to … well, send out the heat.
 If the furnace was maintained before the cold weather arrived, there’s little chance of it failing to come on when it’s needed.
 Without maintenance, the risk of failure goes up, and your peace of mind goes down.

 A furnace can last from 15 to 20 years when it’s properly maintained.
 If it’s not, slash the life expectancy in half.

 5 – Warranty:

-The manufacturer’s warranty protects you from paying for repairs or a replacement due to factory fault.
+The manufacturer’s warranty protects you from paying for repairs or a replacement due to a factory fault.
 But the warranty only remains in force if the furnace has professional maintenance each year.
-Don’t let this important guarantee vanish when you let maintenance languish.
+So don’t let this important guarantee vanish when you let maintenance languish.
 (Poetry!)